-(3) The classified rooms must be equipped with a pressure-differential monitoring system and air supplied to the cleanroom suite must be introduced through HEPA filters that are located in the ceiling of the buffer room and anteroom.
+E. All classified rooms must be equipped with a pressure-differential monitoring system

+F. Air supplied to the cleanroom suite must be introduced through HEPA filters that are located in the ceiling of the buffer room and anteroom.

-(4) Air returns in the cleanroom suite must be low on the wall unless smoke studies demonstrate the lack of stagnant airflow with the facilities equipment and HVAC return and supply configuration
+G. Air returns in the cleanroom suite must be low on the wall unless smoke studies demonstrate the lack of stagnant airflow with the facilities equipment and HVAC return and supply configuration